antonioscalaunina/pyANTI-FASc/README.md

 or searching for the environment antifasc through the menu *Environments* of the GUI.

-Alternatively, you can create the conda environment typing
+Alternatively, you can create the conda environment by typing:

     conda create --name antifasc python=3.9
     conda activate antifasc